 And as more companies adopt these technologies, its quickly becoming seen as a must-have by consumersa recent survey found that 82% want conversational IVR.

 Like many companies, US Airways found themselves saddled with a disjointed IVR, nailed together over the decades.
 Menus were confusing, answers buried and customers were left frustrated with little choice but to zero out.

-Kerry Hester, VP of Reservations and Customer Service, recognized that something needed to be done or the system would become a costly relic.
+Kerry Hester, VP of Reservations and Customer Service, recognised that something needed to be done or the system would become a costly relic.

 Since implementing NLU-enabled IVR, US Airways has nabbed industry recognition and accolades for their winning service.
 Today, they have industry-leading low hold times and have increased call containment by 5%, resulting in millions in annual savings.
 Read their story.